XuanGiaHanNguyen/XuanGiaHanNguyen/README.md

 ## 💼 About Me

-I'm a Computer Science student at the University of San Francisco with a strong passion for machine learning and full-stack development.
+I'm a Computer Science student at the University of South Florida with a strong passion for machine learning and full-stack development.
 I enjoy building innovative solutions that combine elegant design with robust functionality.

 ## 🛠️ Tech Stack